10 Steps to Create Google AdWords Campaign From Scratch

 Finally, a compelling USP will remove the need for price comparison shopping.
 Since you are no longer viewed as a commodity, this can be a game-changer for your company.
 Suppose you offer your prospects a good reason to do business with you rather than your competitors.
 In that case, price becomes a secondary consideration, and you can charge higher fees without harming your profits.

-Step No 5: Provide an Irresistible Offer
+5. Provide an Irresistible Offer

 What can you give in your AdWords campaign that is so convincing that your potential customer will be a fool not to act?
 And how do you stand out from all the other advertising in the search results that your potential customer can see?